Support for young people dealing with grief and bereavement

 • Winston’s Wish hosts online support groups for young people aged 13 to 18 who have lost a parent, sibling or close relative.

 • Sue Ryder’s Online Community is a place to share experiences of loss, get things off your chest, ask questions and chat to people of all ages who understand.
+Please note you need to be over 18 to register.

 • Refugee Council runs psychosocial support groups where refugees can share their experiences, including loss, grief and separation from loved ones.